• Home

 • Weekly one-on-one lessons

-• Fun group classes throughout the school year!
+• Fun group classes and activities

 • Ear training and note reading skills

-• Performance opportunities and recitals!
+• Performance opportunities and recitals

 • NFMC Festival participation